xpring-eng/Xpring-JS/README.md

 To get developers started right away, Xpring currently provides nodes.

-If you are using Xpring-JS in a node environment, use the following addresses to boostrap your application:
+If you are using Xpring-JS in a node environment, use the following addresses to bootstrap your application:
 ```
 # Testnet
 test.xrp.xpring.io:50051